navidnasyry/SOLID_Overview/README.md

 Welcome to the **SOLID Principles** teaching repository!
 This repo provides clear and practical code examples demonstrating the **SOLID** principles of object-oriented design.
 For each principle, you will find **before** and **after** refactorings in two programming languages.

----

 ## What is SOLID?

 SOLID is an acronym for five key design principles that help developers write maintainable, extensible, and robust object-oriented code:

+---

-- **S**ingle Responsibility Principle (SRP)
+### 🟡 S — Single Responsibility Principle (SRP)

-  A class should have only one reason to change, meaning it should have a single responsibility.
+> A class should have only one reason to change.

+**Advantages:**
+- Simplifies code by limiting class responsibilities.
+- Makes code easier to test and maintain.
+- Encourages separation of concerns.

+**Problems It Solves:**
+- Classes doing too much and becoming hard to change without affecting other behaviors.
+- Difficulties in testing or understanding code due to unrelated logic being mixed together.

+---

-- **O**pen/Closed Principle (OCP)
+### 🟣 O — Open/Closed Principle (OCP)

-  Software entities should be open for extension but closed for modification.
+> Software entities should be open for extension, but closed for modification.

+**Advantages:**
+- Encourages adding new behavior without touching existing code.
+- Minimizes regression bugs during feature additions.
+- Supports plugin-based and modular architecture.

+**Problems It Solves:**
+- Frequent changes to existing code leading to unintended side effects.
+- Code that isn’t adaptable or scalable due to hardcoded logic.

+---

-- **L**iskov Substitution Principle (LSP)
+### 🔵 L — Liskov Substitution Principle (LSP)

-  Objects of a superclass should be replaceable with objects of subclasses without affecting the correctness of the program.
+> Subtypes must be substitutable for their base types.

+**Advantages:**
+- Promotes reliable and predictable use of polymorphism.
+- Enhances reusability of components.
+- Improves interface consistency across class hierarchies.

+**Problems It Solves:**
+- Inheritance misuse where subclasses alter expected behavior.
+- Bugs that arise when a subclass cannot stand in for a parent class without breaking functionality.

+---

-- **I**nterface Segregation Principle (ISP)
+### 🔴 I — Interface Segregation Principle (ISP)

-  Clients should not be forced to depend on interfaces they do not use.
+> Clients should not be forced to depend on interfaces they do not use.

+**Advantages:**
+- Encourages lean, purpose-specific interfaces.
+- Reduces unnecessary coupling between modules.
+- Simplifies implementation for classes using the interface.

+**Problems It Solves:**
+- "Fat" interfaces that force classes to implement unused methods.
+- Tight coupling between classes and unrelated functionality.

+---

-- **D**ependency Inversion Principle (DIP)
+### 🟢 D — Dependency Inversion Principle (DIP)

-  High-level modules should not depend on low-level modules.
+> High-level modules should not depend on low-level modules.
 Both should depend on abstractions.

+**Advantages:**
+- Promotes loosely-coupled architecture.
+- Enhances code reusability and flexibility.
+- Improves testability with dependency injection.

+**Problems It Solves:**
+- Rigid code that breaks when low-level details change.
+- Hard-to-test code due to direct dependency on concrete implementations.

 ---